Management and Administration

 Annual General Meeting and Annual Report

-The Society offers thanks to these three outgoing members of Council.
+The Society offers thanks to the outgoing members of Council.

 The Physiological Society is registered in England as a company limited by guarantee,No. 323575, registered charity No. 211585.
 The registered office is Hodgkin Huxley House, 30 Farringdon Lane, London EC1R 3AW, UK.